openjs-foundation/cross-project-council/PROJECT_PROGRESSION.md

  * Receive a supermajority vote from the CPC to move to Impact stage.
 Projects can move directly from At Large to Impact, if they can demonstrate sufficient maturity and have met all requirements.

-### Emeritus Stage

-#### Definition

-Emeritus projects are projects which the maintainers feel have reached or are nearing end-of-life.
-Emeritus projects have contributed to the ecosystem, but are not necessarily recommended for modern development as there may be more actively maintained choices.
-The Foundation appreciates the contributions of these projects and their communities, and the role they have played in moving the ecosystem forward.

-#### Examples

-1. Projects that are "complete" by the maintainers' standards.
-1. Projects that do not plan to release major versions in the future.

-#### Expectations

-Projects in this stage are not in active development.
-Their maintainers may infrequently monitor their repositories, and may only push updates to address security issues, if at all.
-Emeritus projects should clearly state their status and what any user or contributor should expect in terms of response or support.
-If there is an alternative project the maintainers recommend, it should be listed as well.
-The foundation will continue to hold the IP and any trademarks and domains, but the project does not draw on foundation resources.

-#### Acceptance Criteria

-Projects may be granted Emeritus status through CPC consensus and with the approval of the maintainers of the project.
-In cases where the project maintainers aren't responding after having been repeatedly contacted through appropriate channels about the CPC's intent to move the project to Emeritus stage, the CPC may proceed with the stage change without approval from the maintainers.

 ### Incubating

 #### Definition